sarafradhika/Osteosarcoma_Boolean_Network/README.md

 This is a Boolean network representation of the pathways relevant to the pathogenesis of osteosarcoma.

-You may need to download the requirements file (requirements.txt) to make sure you have all the necessary Python packages.
+You may need to download the requirements file (requirements.txt) to make sure you have all the necessary Python packages or you can run the Jupyter notebook.

-The figures are numbered to match their numbers in the paper.
+The other files are the figures generated and used in the paper.